HarryMerckel/davedude0.github.io/_posts/2014-12-23-welcome-to-KEITH.md

 ---
 layout: post
-title: Welcome to my new website about KEITH the robot!
+title: Welcome to the KEITH the Robot website!
 categories: [KEITH, sticky]
 ---